Convergence of the extended Kalman filter with small and state-dependent noise: Impact of the initial error on the EKF estimation error

 \section{Impact of the initial error on the EKF estimation error}

 To implement the EKF procedure, we must assume that the initial value of the hidden state $Y(0)$ is normally distributed with mean $M(0)$ and covariance matrix $\covm(0)$.
 Therefore, initial guesses for $M(0)$ and $\covm(0)$ are required.
 These initial guesses generate an initial error, which could impact the convergence of the extended Kalman filter to the true signal.
 It is necessary to analyze how the initial error evolves over time.
-The theorem below demonstrates that under certain technical conditions, the initial error diminishes exponentially fast. \begin{theo} Let $(M(t),\covm(t))_{t \geq 0}$ be an extended Kalman filter for the filtering problem \eqref{FiltPb}, with the gain $G$ defined as
+The theorem below demonstrates that under certain technical conditions, the initial error diminishes exponentially fast. \begin{theorem} Let $(M(t),\covm(t))_{t \geq 0}$ be an extended Kalman filter for the filtering problem \eqref{FiltPb}, with the gain $G$ defined as where $\qcovm=\frac{1}{\varepsilon} \covm$.
+If the following assumptions are fulfilled,